What do you when your 3 year old says no to everything, no matter what? Learn the vital tactics to discipline and handle the endless no’s.

 What do you do if you set expectations, yet your child resists them?

 It’s not that he doesn’t understand what you’re saying—he just says “no” to everything you ask.
-And when he doesn’t get her way, he’ll throw huge tantrums and screams at the top of his lungs.
+And when he doesn’t get his way, he’ll throw a huge temper tantrum, yelling and screaming at the top of his lungs.

 What can you do when all the words out of his mouth is a defiance to your rules, both big and small?